 Now life is a whole lot more manageable when I understand the options and connections.

 With one foot in front of the other, I can keep moving forward and leave my past in the rear view mirror.
 PTSD is part of me and makes me who I am but does not control me anymore.

 www.createreelchange.org It's Not Therapy but It's Therapeutic!

 agitation, irritability, hostility, hypervigilance, self-destructive behavior, or social isolation, flashback, fear, severe anxiety, or mistrust, loss of interest or pleasure in activities, guilt, or loneliness, insomnia or nightmares, emotional detachment or unwanted thoughts

 First thing to know is that you are not alone.
 There are many people around you that will offer a helping hand if you reach out.
 Below are a few organizations that can help get you on the road to recovery.

 - Self-management strategies, such as "self-soothing".
-Many therapy techniques, including mindfulness, are helpful to ground a person and bring her back to reality after a dissociative episode or a flashback.
+Many therapy techniques, including mindfulness, are helpful to ground a person and bring her back to reality after loosing control.

 - Service Animals, Improving quality of life, Reducing limitations on daily activities, Improvement of PTSD symptoms, Less use of medication, Less depression, Improving sleep quality, Reducing suicide ideation, Increasing in volunteering or job status, Decreasing need of health care.